sourcegraph/about/content/blogposts/2024/navigating-unstructured-data-with-mongodb-and-cody.md

 How can you efficiently structure such a vast dataset, while ensuring that your queries are performant, accurate, and can scale as your dataset and use cases grow?

 [MongoDB](https://mdb.link/atlas-sourcegraph) is a time-tested powerhouse for handling unstructured, semi-structured, and fully structured data.
-In this post, we'll take a look at the MongoDB document model, how to query it, the challenges and strengths of working with unstructured data, and how an AI coding assistant like [Cody](https://sourcegraph.com/cody) can revolutionize your development workflow.
+In this post, we'll take a look at the MongoDB document model, how to query it, the challenges and strengths of working with unstructured data, and how an AI coding assistants like [Cody](https://sourcegraph.com/cody) can revolutionize your development workflow.

 ## The MongoDB document model

-MongoDB's [document model](https://mdb.link/document-database-sourcegraph)represents a substantial departure from traditional relational database systems.
+MongoDB's [document model](https://mdb.link/document-database-sourcegraph) represents a substantial departure from traditional relational database systems.
 Instead of normalizing your data into tables, which can be difficult to scale and complex to query as your data needs change, MongoDB stores data in flexible, JSON-like documents called [BSON](https://mdb.link/bson-sourcegraph) (Binary JSON).
 This approach offers several advantages:

 1. The schema is more flexible: Unlike rigid table structures in relational databases, MongoDB allows each document to have a unique structure.
 This is particularly useful for datasets where attributes may vary significantly between entries.